freeCodeCamp/freeCodeCamp/guide/english/bootstrap/icons/index.md

 title: Icons
 ---

+_Note: Bootstrap's Glyphicons icon is not avalable on bootstrap V4, they remain available for bootstrap V3.
+See the article: Fontawesome Icons for Bootstrap_

 ## Icons

 The Bootstrap framework provides you Glyphicons for icon.
 Bootstrap doesn’t include an icon library by default, but it has a handful of recommendations for you to choose from.
 While most icon sets include multiple file formats, we prefer SVG implementations for their improved accessibility and vector support.

 ### How to use